Winterizing Winterizing — Do I Need Pool Antifreeze? Complete Winterizing Guide

 Moderate Climates

 In zones 7-8 where freezing is occasional, you might skip antifreeze if you achieve excellent drainage.
-However, the cost of antifreeze (typically $40-80 total) is minimal compared to potential freeze damage repairs.
+However, the cost of antifreeze (typically $25-120 total, depending on pool size) is minimal compared to potential freeze damage repairs.

 Mild Climates